 LOOKING FOR ALL PERIODS, ERA's IMPRESSIONS, or REPRESENTATIONS

-We hope you will consider participating this year for our 4th year holding the ?Walk Through Time?.
-This event is held during the Stafford County Hartwood Days Festival in Fredericksburg Virginia (Actually Stafford County 22406) which is to be held on the 8th of September, 2012.
+We hope you will consider participating this year for our 3rd year holding the ?Walk Through Time?.
+This event is held during the Hartwood Days Festival in Fredericksburg VA (Actually Stafford County 22406) which is to be held on the 10th of September, 2011.
 This event is a free event, open to the public, run by an organization called a Venturing Crew.
 We will also have a Scout Badge Day event, so there will be many Girl Scouts, Cub Scouts, Boy Scouts and Venturers on site.
 We will again be hosting the Living History Area for the ?Walk through Time?.
-And are looking for ALL REPRESENTATIONS, ALL ERA's!![/size][/b] LHA@hartwooddays.org

-Last year was the third time we?ve held the ?Walk through Time?, and it was a big hit with the Scouts, the general publis, and several of the attendees of the event loved that area.
+Last year was the second time we?ve held the ?Walk through Time?, and it was a big hit with the Scouts, and several of the attendees of the event loved that area.
 We hope to again provide this ability to ?Walk Through Time? for those attending the event.
 I understand that we contacted several of you too late in the season for your attendance, and for those who couldn?t make it last year, we hope you will consider participation this year.

 The concept was that Ms Stewart Jones?s historic nature conservancy property, across the street from the Historic Hartwood Presbyterian Church, would be available to Living Historians to set up period camps/areas covering from the Roman, Medieval, Colonial/Revolutionary time through French & Indian War, 1812, Civil War, WW1, WW2, Korea, and even Vietnam if there are any folks doing that era.
 Basically ANY periods we can get are appreciated (Please forgive us if we forgot to list your historical area, we still want you!!).
 Your unit would all be Exhibitors, and of course would not pay for your participation.